jimporter/mettle/doc/matchers.md

 ```

 If `epsilon` is not specified, it defaults to
 `std::numeric_limits<T>::epsilon() * 10`.

+!!! note
-Note well: as with most functions that
-check if two floating point numbers are approximately equal, this matcher will
+    As with most functions that check if two floating point numbers are
-likely fail if one of the values is zero.
+    approximately equal, this matcher will likely fail if one of the values is
+    zero.
 In that case, use `near_to_abs`.

 #### near_to_abs(*value*, *tolerance*)